10 Homemade Laundry Soap Detergent Recipes

 1 bar Soap (grated)

-2 cups Baking soda (yes baking soda this time–not washing soda)
+2 cups Baking soda (yes, baking soda this time–not washing soda)

 - Then add the baking soda, stir well again.

-- Use 1/2 cup per full load, 1 cup per very soiled load.
+- 1/2 cup per full load, 1 cup if very soiled.

-Powdered Laundry Detergent - Recipe #9
+Powdered – Recipe #9

 12 cups Borax